google/recaptcha/README.md

 The previous version of this client is still available on the `1.0.0` tag [in this repo](https://github.com/google/recaptcha/tree/1.0.0) but it is purely for reference and will not receive any updates.
+The v1 API no longer active.

 The major changes in 1.1.0 are: